 The personal tax rate is a flat 20%, after deduction of personal allowances and reliefs.

 A UK non-dom looking to relocate to Guernsey should consider the following:

-- As a taxpayer, if you spend under six months of the calendar tax year in the island, you can limit your Guernsey tax liability to just £30,000 p.a. as a ‘Resident Only’ taxpayer.
+- As a taxpayer, if you spend under six months of the calendar tax year in the island, you can limit your Guernsey tax liability to just £40,000 p.a. known as the ‘standard charge.’

-- An individual with a combination of foreign and Guernsey source annual income (other than Guernsey property income) totalling more than £1,300,000 can restrict their tax liability to £260,000 p.a.
+- An individual with a combination of foreign and Guernsey source annual income (other than Guernsey property income) can restrict their tax liability to £300,000 p.a.

 - No minimum amount of tax contribution is required in order to become Guernsey resident.

 - Property owners and occupiers may also be liable for tax on real property and parish rates, but these are very reasonable and particularly low in comparison with similar rates in the UK, as are excise duties charged on tobacco, beers, wines and spirits.

 There is a temporary tax cap of £50,000 per annum for any new resident (who is solely or principally resident) subject to certain conditions:

 - You must have been non-Guernsey resident in the 3 years prior to the year of arrival;